 Depending on the complexity of your project, one or more of these options may be useful.
-Review a list of fees for early assistance:
+Review the Land Use Services Fees Schedule.

 Get help from Planning and Zoning

 The Planning and Zoning phone number and the BDS Web Mailbox are good resources for general zoning and property information.
 When you call Planning and Zoning, please have the property address or tax account number ready.
 Planners strive to return calls within 1-2 business days and will spend 15 minutes answering your questions.